We Are New York Values

 Mission: Hour Children® was named to acknowledge the important hours that shape the life of a child with an incarcerated mother – the hour of their mother’s arrest, the hour of their visit, and the hour of her release.
 Children’s mission is to help incarcerated and formerly incarcerated women and their children successfully rejoin the community, reunify with their families, and build healthy, independent, and secure lives.
 To accomplish this, Hour Children provides compassionate and comprehensive services and encourages all to live and interact with dignity and respect.
 Hour Children’s vision is to break the cycle of intergenerational incarceration.

-Website: http://hourchildren.org/?page_id=858
+Website: https://hourchildren.org/volunteer/

 Email: inquiries@hourchildren.org